mody-18/cubanCigars-com/README.md

+During my spare time as a 1st year at The University Of Leicester I self taught Javascript and then Node js with Express js.
+Once I learnt these technologies I've created a backend web application built around cigars.

 With Node & Express JS I've managed to:

 - Allow the user, known as the customer, to register an account